igtulm/bashttp/README.md

 A simple command-line http server written in Bash.
 It is useful for testing and local development.
 It could be run everywhere where Bash is used.
-There is no need to install hude dependencies or programming languages.
+There is no need to install huge dependencies or programming languages.

 Run
 ===